NexPlayer/Unity-SDK/platforms/ios.md

 - Video Spread (*World Space Shader*)
 - Play Video on multiple objects

----
 ## Build Configuration

-The NexPlayer™ Plugin for Unity supports builds for iOS applications.
+The NexPlayer  Plugin for Unity supports builds for iOS applications.

-To create a new IPA file that includes the NexPlayer™ Plugin for Unity, the default configurations must be changed.
+To create a new IPA file that includes the NexPlayer  Plugin for Unity, the default configurations must be changed.

 To display HTTP videos in iOS, the option **Allow downloads over HTTP** needs to be enabled.

 It's preferable to enable the **Auto Graphics API** (AGA) option in versions of Unity that support OpenGL.

 These configurations can be set in the following Unity section:
-**File → Build Settings → Player Settings (iOS) → Other Settings**
+**File → Build Settings → Player Settings (iOS) → Other Settings**.

-*Recommended configuration*
+Recommended configuration:

 ![](../assets/platforms/ios0.png)

 Option for AGA has been removed from Unity iOS in 2020.2.x, in this case, you don't need to enable it.

-In order to the application work in background is necessary enable custom background behavior and select the property "**Audio, AirPlay, PiP**"
+In order for the application to work in background it is necessary to enable custom background behavior and select the property **Audio, AirPlay, PiP**.

-*Recommended configuration*
+Recommended configuration:

 ![](../assets/platforms/ios1.png)

-This also can be set up by using the NexPlayer's Build Configuration Window, as shown in the picture below.
+This also can be set up by using the NexPlayer's Build Configuration Window, as shown in the picture below:

 ![](../assets/platforms/ios2.png)

-After importing the NexPlayer™ Unity package, some iOS frameworks have to be correctly set.
-Go to Packages → NexPlayer™ SDK → NexPlayer™ → Plugins → iOS.
+After importing the NexPlayer  Unity Package, some iOS frameworks have to be correctly set.
+Go to **Packages → NexPlayer  SDK → NexPlayer  → Plugins → iOS**.

-First, select **NexPlayer.framework, widevine_cdm_secured_ios.framework,** and **WidevineIntegration.framework** and check the "iOS" and "Add to Embedded Binaries" checkboxes, as shown below, and then click on "Apply".
+First, select **NexPlayer.framework, widevine_cdm_secured_ios.framework,** and **WidevineIntegration.framework** and check the **iOS** and **Add to Embedded Binaries** checkboxes, as shown below, and then click **Apply**.

-*Add to embedded binaries*
+Add to embedded binaries:

 ![](../assets/platforms/ios3.png)

-Secondly, select **NexPlayerSDK.framework** and check the "iOS" checkbox, as shown below, and then click on "Apply".
+Secondly, select **NexPlayerSDK.framework** and check the **iOS** checkbox, as shown below, and then click **Apply**.
 Note that this framework must not be added to embedded binaries.

-Then, proceed with the build normally by clicking on File → Build Settings → Build And Run.
+Then, proceed with the build normally by clicking on **File → Build Settings → Build And Run**.
 This will create an iOS build and open it with Xcode.

-To build the application on Xcode, it's required to use **Xcode 12.0** or above.
+To build the application on Xcode, it is required to use **Xcode 12.0** or above.

 Firstly, inside Xcode, select **UnityFramework** in the **Targets** area and select the **Embed & Sign** setting for **WidevineIntegration.framework** and **widevine_cdm_secured_ios.framework**.

-*Widevine frameworks configuration*
+Widevine frameworks configuration:

 ![](../assets/platforms/ios4.png)

 Verify that the section Frameworks, Libraries, and Embedded Content are set as shown in the image below:

-*Section Frameworks, Libraries and Embedded Content*
+Section Frameworks, Libraries and Embedded Content:

 ![](../assets/platforms/ios5.png)

 Remove **armv7** Architecture from **Unity-iPhone**, **Unity-iPhone Tests** and **UnityFramework**:

 ![](../assets/platforms/ios6.png)

-Finally, delete the NexPlayer™ Frameworks from the Embed Frameworks section of the **UnityFramework's target located in the Build Phases tab**:
+Finally, delete the NexPlayer  Frameworks from the Embed Frameworks section of the **UnityFramework's target located in the Build Phases tab**:

 ![](../assets/platforms/ios7.png)